 Picture books allow me more opportunities to explore all of these various options.
-They allow me to talk about different topics such as race, privilege, equity, lived experiences, kindness, empathy, courage, respect and many more.
-Yet despite these topics being deep and complex the amazing authors and illustrators of picture books share these lessons inside accessible stories for big kids.
+They allow me to talk about different topics such as race, privilege, equity, lived experiences, kindness, empathy, courage, respect, and many more.
+Yet despite these topics being deep and complex, the amazing authors and illustrators of picture books share these lessons inside accessible stories for big kids.

-Through picture books, students can explore many parts of the world each week.
+Through these books, students can explore many parts of the world each week.
 The kind of variety that I am able to use in my classroom simply isn’t comparable to novels.
 (I still read novels they are just not the focus of my instruction)

 Teaching With Picture Books

 For me, books are not just about reading they are also about teaching.